 There are a few horses that you should not teach any tricks to, that involved using mouth or teeth.
 These horses might safely learn to give a hug instead.
 But if you have any doubt as to whether a specific trick is safe, leave it out of your horse’s repertoire.
 Most horses live long and useful lives without trick training.

 - A clicker (or your close attention so you can praise at the right instant).

 - Small treats like carrot slices, sugar cubes, horse crunch, apple pieces.
 Your horse will probably like a variety.
-I find handfuls of grain or concentrates too awkward, but some people like to use a portion of the horse's regular feed.
+Handfuls of grain or concentrates may be too awkward, but some people like to use a portion of the horse's regular feed.

 - A roomy pocket or an old fanny pack to hold the treats.